thunwal/bioinvasionanalysis/README.md

 # bioinvasionanalysis

 ## About this project
-This Python project is designed to support the analysis of spatio-temporal dispersal dynamics of non-native species and uncover multiple introductions.
+This Python project is designed to support the analysis of the spatio-temporal dispersal dynamics of a species spreading outside of its native range and uncover multiple introductions.
 Given a cost surface and presence data, it delineates potentially distinct populations and calculates the expansion rate for each population.

 The scripts performs the following steps:

 1. **Spatial thinning** of the presence data, retaining the earliest observation per cost surface cell
-2. **Sequential least-cost modelling**, connecting each observation with the nearest earlier observation based via least-cost path
+2. **Sequential least-cost modelling**, connecting each observation with the nearest earlier observation via least-cost path
 3. **Delineate populations** by removing high-cost paths from the result set, thus isolating groups of paths and points
 4. **Calculate expansion rates** for all populations using the distance regression method